- SRM Quantitation and QC (SmartPeak 2)

 - Stable Isotope Probing (MetaProSIP)

-- HCD data of RNA oligonucleotides acquired on a high-resolution mass spectrometer
+- HCD (or ETD) data of RNA oligonucleotides acquired on a high-resolution mass spectrometer

 - Fragment spectra (MS/MS) need to be centroided (either on acquisition, conversion, or in a workflow using the TOPP tool PeakPickerHiRes)